mjpernot/mail-rabbitmq/README.md

 # Post-Installation
-  * If installing on a postfix system, then use the "Postfix system" option, otherwise use the "Alias system" option for all other and older systems.
+  * If installing on a postfix system, use the "Postfix system" option.
+Otherwise use the "Alias system" option for all other systems.

 ### Postfix system